arcenojackson/smart-city/README.md

 ## Tech Stack and Architecture:

-- API Gateway: Kong For routing and aggregating requests.
+- API Gateway: Kong for routing and aggregating requests.
 - Message Queue: RabbitMQ for service-to-service communication.
 - Database:
   - Shared DB (PostgreSQL) for simple MVP.